GioF71/tidal-connect/README.md

 ## References

 This entirely relies on [this](https://github.com/TonyTromp/tidal-connect-docker) repository.
-A big thank you to the author for his great work.
+A big thank you to the author for the great work.
 It will also use [these](https://hub.docker.com/r/edgecrush3r/tidal-connect) docker images.

 ## Why